Our Man in Marrakesh

 Our Man in Marrakesh (also known as Intriga Brutal; U.S. title: Bang!
 Bang!
 You're Dead!) is a 1966 British comedy spy film directed by Don Sharp and starring Tony Randall, Herbert Lom and Senta Berger.
 It was written by Peter Yeldham from a story by Harry Alan Towers (as Peter Welbeck) and produced by Towers.

 In the film, a courier transports the bribe money intended to pay for a fixed vote in the United Nations.
 The courier's identity is unknown, but they are thought to be one of the six persons traveling from Casablanca to Marrakesh on a bus.
 Intrigue surrounds the traveling group.

 Plot

-One of six travellers who catch the bus from Casablanca airport to Marrakesh is carrying $2 million to pay a powerful local man (Herbert Lom) to fix United Nations votes on behalf of an unnamed nation.
-But not even the powerful man knows which of them it is - and his background checks reveal that at least three of them aren't who they claim to be.
+One of six travellers who catch the bus from Casablanca airport to Marrakesh is carrying $2 million to pay a powerful local man to fix United Nations votes on behalf of an unnamed nation.
+But not even the powerful man knows which of them it is – and his background checks reveal that at least three of them aren't who they claim to be.

-As agents from other nations may be among them, he and his henchmen have to be very careful until the courier chooses to reveal himself - or herself.
+As agents from other nations may be among them, he and his henchmen have to be very careful until the courier chooses to reveal himself – or herself.
 Amidst the international espionage and involvement of criminal gangs, an American businessman finds himself at the centre of the situation and, assisted by an attractive super-spy, must set out to clear his name.